Advertisements and Articles

 Below is a video I made that demonstrates the British Calculator and shows how it works.

-The British Calculator was designed and patented by Herbert Dickinson and Mabel Dickinson, who were husband and wife.
-Their patent was filed in 1905, with an addendum in 1906 that contains the design of this calculator.
+According to the patent for the British Calculator, it was invented in 1906 by Herbert Dickinson, Engineer, and Mabel Dickinson, Married Woman.
+The patent was filed in 1905, with an addendum in 1906 that contains the design of this calculator.

 T. J. Marshall & Co was a company of papermakers' engineers founded in 1792 by John Marshall.
 They made machines for producing paper, invented the now standard process for making watermarks, and made the "dandy rolls" which are used in that process to press the watermark into the pulp.
 In 1905 the company was still a family business, run by T. Allen Marshall and C. Dudley Marshall.